 Comedy/Musical/Thriller

-Like others in this post, Huit Femmes was adapted from a play, is set on Christmas Eve, and centers on a family get-together.
-Except this time, the father has been murdered, and the eponymous 8 women are all suspects.
+Like several films on this list, Huit femmes is adapted from a play, set on Christmas Eve, and built around a family gathering — except this time the father has been murdered, and the eight women in the house are all suspects.
+Set in the 1950s, it plays like an Agatha Christie mystery blended with bright colors, sharp humor, and bursts of musical numbers.

 Le Père Noël A Les Yeux Bleus (Santa Claus Has Blue Eyes) – 1967